dm-p/powerbi-visuals-violin-plot/doc/usage.md

 ### Row Limits

 Due to limits within custom visuals, you are conventionally limited to the top 30K samples (rows) from the filtered data set.
-However...
+This can be mitigated by using [Additional Data Fetching](#additional-data-fetching) options detailed below.

-### Additional Data Fetching
+### Category Limits

-From 1.4.0, if your query contains more than 30K samples, you can enable the **Additional Data Fetching** property in the **Data Fetching Options** menu.
+Categories are limited to a maximum of **100** unique values per visual instance.

-If enabled, the Violin Plot will request Power BI to incrementally fetch additional data from the query result and add to the dataset.
-Power BI will supply approximately 30K additional rows per fetch until it has determined that either all rows have been fetched, or it cannot safely supply any more rows.
+The primary reason for this is that the kernel density estimation (KDE) for each unique category is computationally expensive.
+This can cause the visual to become unresponsive for an undesirable amount of time if too many are added - this can be frustrating for users that might be exploring their data and have too many unique category values, or unintentionally getting the **Sampling** and **Category** values the wrong way around (it happens!).

-If Power BI opts to not supply any more rows, your dataset may still not contain all data.
-If this is the case, then a warning message will be present in the visual header and inform how many rows have been loaded.
+Note that it's also possible that the expected number of categories might not be plotted if your data exceeds the maximum number of samples (30K), or not enough data can be supplied via [Additional Data Fetching](#additional-data-fetching).

-\>\> TODO << additional screenshots and property doc
+In these cases, it is recommended that you filter your data accordingly and use multiple instances of the visual.

 ## Categories